 Ingredients You Need

 These bean tacos are super simple AND they hold together much better than a classic taco—which is just a recipe for a giant mess when it comes to toddlers.
-You only really only need tortillas and refried beans to make this recipe.
+Here’s a look at what you need to make this recipe.

 Step-by-Step Instructions